Does urgent care test for STDs? Everything you need to know

 If you are not sure when you need to visit urgent care for STD testing, here are some situations when you might want to consider visiting one of our convenient centers:

-- Annually if you’re sexually active and not in a mutually monogamous relationship
+- Annually, if you’re sexually active and not in a mutually monogamous relationship.

-- Pregnant women, who may or may not be experiencing symptoms, should be tested for chlamydia and syphilis, regardless of their sexual history.
+- Pregnant women who may or may not be experiencing symptoms should be tested for chlamydia and syphilis, regardless of their sexual history.

 STD symptoms

 Symptoms of STDs can vary based on the particular illness and may be experienced differently by women and men.
-If you are ever concerned one of your symptoms might be an STD, it is best to get tested.
+If you are ever concerned that one of your symptoms might be an STD, it is best to get tested.

 Symptoms in women

-Common STD Symptoms in women:
+Common STD symptoms in women:

 - Abnormal vaginal bleeding